nabil1st/BeLinked/README.md

 # BeLinked: Family tree starter app

-### This is a social networking application intended for users to build their family trees.
+### This is a social networking application where users can build their family trees.